 After completing this training, service providers should review all definitions in Minn.
 R. 9544.0020 and training requirements for staff in Minn.
 R. 9544.0090 as those are not covered in this training.

 We also recommend reviewing the full Minn.
 R. 9544 as this training is more of a summary.
-To view the full 20-page rule as a single document, click the “PDF” icon at the top right of that page..
-Tight
+To view the full 20-page rule as a single document, click the “PDF” icon at the top right of that page.

+This training is based on current rules as of September 2025.
+The rule or statutes might change over time.
+When following regulations, remember that new statutes can sometimes override existing rules.
+If a new statute is passed that conflicts with any rule mentioned here, the new statute would generally take priority.

 Rule purpose